drshahizan/software-engineering/proposal/guideline.md

 - It should also describe the plans and strategies to mitigate those risks.

 ### 9. Resources:
-- Provide a detailed breakdown of the resources required for the proposed data science project, including staff, equipment, software, and other expenses.
+- Provide a detailed breakdown of the resources required for the proposed project, including staff, equipment, software, and other expenses.

 ### 10. Technical Specifications:
 - Discuss the technical specifications of the proposed project, including data sources, data schema, data transformations, machine learning algorithms, data visualization tools, and other technical details.